 Advantages and disadvantages of Bluetooth Tethering

-- You do not need to enter password for Bluetooth tethering.
+- No passwords!
+You do not need to enter password for Bluetooth tethering.
 Once your devices are paired, that’s it.
 As long as they both support Bluetooth tethering and it is enabled, you are good to go.
 Your connection is secure.

 - Bluetooth tethering is slower than Wifi tethering.
 Wi-Fi lets you transfer data at much higher speeds than Bluetooth.
 Bluetooth 2.0 limits you to just 3 Mbps.
 If you have Bluetooth 3.0 though, that provides theoretical data transfer speeds of up to 24 Mbps, which is not bad really.
 Of course, whether you tether via Wi-Fi or Bluetooth, your service provider’s capacity is also a factor in what speeds you get in reality.
 Most devices today use Bluetooth 4.0 and newer, so you do get good speeds.

 - Limited number of connections.
-Another disadvantage of Bluetooth internet tethering also allows only one device to be connected at any time, unlike Wi-Fi where multiple devices can connect at the same time.
+Another disadvantage of Bluetooth internet tethering is that it allows only one device to be connected at any time, unlike Wi-Fi where multiple devices can connect at the same time.

 How to set up Bluetooth tethering